- Prep Time: 1 hour

 Once your smoker comes up to the desired temperature and stabilizes, it is time to put your brisket on.
 The fatty side of the brisket should face the heat source inside of your smoker.
 In my offset smoker, that means that the fat side faces up.
 In just about every other grill or smoker, that means the fat side should face down.

-In LSG offset, the highest temperature is on the upper rack on the left side (the side closest to the smoke stack).
+According to Lone Star Grillz, the hottest temperature inside their 20″ offset smokers is on the upper rack on the left side (the side closest to the smoke stack).
 The point of the brisket (the pointy end) is thicker than the flat end so I’m also going to place the brisket inside of the smoker with the point facing the left so that it receives the most heat.

 After 6 hours, I use an instant-read thermometer to check the internal temperature and I observe the bark that has formed on the brisket.
 If the bark has set (scratch your finger gently across the bark to see if the rub comes off easily, if it does, then the bark is not yet set), then the internal temperature is probably close to 165 degrees.